gt-big-data/installation-guide/README.md

 You can also install it as part of the GitHub for Mac install.
 Their GUI Git tool has an option to install command line tools as well.
 You can download that tool from the GitHub for Mac [website](http://mac.github.com).

 #### MongoDB
-An extremely popular NoSQL database that organises data as sets of key-value pairs instead of using tables and rows.
+An extremely popular NoSQL (Not only SQL) database that organises data as documents of key-value pairs, instead of using tables and rows.

 ##### Windows
 The Windows installer for MongoDB can be obtained from the MongoDB [website](https://www.mongodb.org/downloads).